robineero/nvs-knowledge-base/docs/ads/intro.md

 description: My document description
 ---

-This page gives a brief intro to Google Ads.
+This page gives a brief intro to Google Ads (at the moment limited to Google search ads).

 ## What determines the cost

-- Google Ads operates on a pay-per-click auction system.
+- Google Ads (search) operates on a pay-per-click auction system.
 - There are only a few ads that appear for each keyword.
+Companies have to outbid each other in order to secure their spot.

 On Ahrefs website you can find some examples of the [most expensive keywords](https://ahrefs.com/blog/most-expensive-keywords/).